-All proposals from shareholders to be considered at the Annual Meeting scheduled for May 9, 2000 must be received by the Secretary of the Company at 30 West Superior Street, Duluth, Minnesota 55802-2093, not later than November 20, 1999.
+All proposals from shareholders to be considered for inclusion in the Proxy Statement relating to the Annual Meeting scheduled for May 9, 2000 must be received by the Secretary of the Company at 30 West Superior Street, Duluth, Minnesota 55802-2093, not later than November 20, 1999.
+In addition, the persons to be named as proxies in the proxy cards relating to that Annual Meeting may have the discretion to vote their proxies in accordance with their judgment on any matter as to which the Company did not have notice prior to February 6, 2000, without discussion of such matter in the proxy statement relating to that Annual Meeting.

 The following information describes compensation paid in the years 1996 through 1998 for the Company's named executive officers.
-Numbers of Common Stock shares and options do not reflect the two-for-one stock split effective March 2, 1999.
+Numbers of Common Stock shares and options do not reflect the two-for-one stock split effective March 2,